 - 1. On the diagram, click on the first Activity element in the process. - 2.
-In the Tagged Values window, click on the drop-down arrow of the taskType 'value' field, and select 'Script'. - 3.
+In the 'Tags' tab of the Properties window, click on the drop-down arrow of the taskType 'value' field, and select 'Script'. - 3.
 In the script 'value' field, type in the appropriate JavaScript code, such as: